teenacmathew/Video-Thumbnailer/README.md

 The options are:

 * size - The height x width of the thumbnail to be generated, by default will take the same size of that of the video.
-* file_extension - Format of the file to be saved, by default the form at will be jpeg.
+* file_extension - Format of the file to be saved, by default the format at will be jpeg.
 * rotate - Orientation of the thumbnail image generated(Can be 90/180/270).
 * time_frame - The time in the video at which the thumbnail must be generated.
 * quality - Quality of the file to be saved.